 Common questions include:

 Do you take insurance for psychological testing?
-Due to major changes introduced by insurance companies in January 2019, I am no longer able to bill insurance directly for psychological testing.
+Major changes introduced by insurance companies in January 2019 means psychological testing may not be covered at all, or may be only partially covered by insurance.
 You can read more about insurance here.

 What about fees?
 I can provide you with a price range for the cost of testing over the phone.
 For a more accurate estimate based on your particular circumstances, a face to face intake appointment will be required where we go over your concerns, medical history, family history, stress levels, sleep, academic results, and all other relevant information.
 Afterward, I will provide you with a detailed, no-obligation estimate.
-The cost of the intake appointment is $164.30, some of which can be claimed on insurance.
+The cost of the intake appointment is $165.00, which may be submitted to insurance for reimbursement.

 More about fees and insurance here.